-3-8 Intangible Assets and Goodwill
+3-8 Intangible assets and goodwill

 Goodwill arising on the acquisition of subsidiaries is measured at cost less accumulated impairment losses.
 Intangible assets with a finite useful life that are acquired individually are stated at cost less accumulated amortization and accumulated impairment losses.
 Amortization is recognized on a straight-line basis based on the useful life of the intangible asset on the income statement.
-The method of amortization for intangible assets is reviewed at the date of the financial statements, taking into account that the effect of any changes in those estimates is accounted for on a prospective basis.
+The method of amortization for intangible assets is reviewed at the date of the financial statements, considering that the effect of any changes in those estimates is accounted for on a prospective basis.

 Intangible assets acquired separately with an indefinite useful life are stated at cost, less any cumulative accumulated impairment losses.